cavo789/blog/blog/XXX_WIP/docker-init-postgresql/index.md

 Ok, that just means that we'll not use a standard, pre-existing, Docker image but we'll build yours and the definition of that image is located in the current folder (`context: .`).
 The definition of your Docker image has to be written in the, standard, `Dockerfile`.

-The second thing we see here is the port number we've choosen.
+The second thing we see here is the port number we've chosen.
 The Docker container will be published on the port `8080`.

 ## Dockerfile